cavo789/marknotes/readme.md

 * [linkifyjs](https://github.com/SoapBox/linkifyjs) allow to convert plain text emails and URLs into clickable ones,
 * [Prism](http://prismjs.com) is used for syntax coloring (based on the language, Prism will put language's instruction in color),
 * ... and a few own made javascript script will enhance the page like the "[tags](#tags)" script

+### <a name="add-a-note"></a>Add a new note

+**In version 1.0, the creation of the note isn't yet foreseen in the software itself**

+In order to create a new note, open a files explorer application, go to your documents folder (by default : the `docs` folder of your website root folder).
+Create a new folder and/or use an existing one and simply create a new text file with `.md` as file's extension.

+Take a look on this `readme.md` file : open this file with a text editor (like Notepad on Windows).
+The file is "just" text, with a very few tags (like the presence of hash tags).

+The advantage of Markdown is to be able to quickly type a note, that doens't need a client like a web browser to read it.
+The Markdown language is self-describing and writing such file is fast : just type your text.

+Markdown offers tags to be able to create headings (heading 1 till 6), quotes, bold, italic, ...
+You can type lists, insert images, ... easily, almost naturally.

+Writing in Markdown ask a very few learning.
+If you don't know this syntax, refer to the official GitHub guide : [https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)).
+You can also play online with [https://stackedit.io/](https://stackedit.io/).

+There are a lot of dedicated editors, free or commercial, to make life easier.
+At writing time, I'm using [Typora](https://typora.io/), before it, I've used [MarkdownPad 2](http://markdownpad.com/).

+### <a name="delete-a-note"></a>Delete a note

+**In version 1.0, the deletion of the note isn't yet foreseen in the software itself**

+Just like for [Add a note](#add-a-note), open your preferred files explorer application, go to your documents folder (by default : the `docs` folder of your website root folder), go to the folder where the note is stored and delete the file.

+You can found more than one file :

+* the `.md` file (f.i. myNote.md), it's your note.
+Just delete the file.
+* the `.html` file (f.i. myNote.html), it's your note in a html visualization.
+Delete the file too.
+* the `_slideshow.html` file (f.i. myNote_slideshow.html), it's your note too, in a slideshow format.
+Delete the file too.

+### <a name="edit-a-note"></a>Edit a note

+Take a look on the [Edit](#toolbar-edit) button available in the toolbar.

+You can edit the file locally (with a text editor program) or online (through the interface).

+If you prefer locally, just go to your documents folder (by default : the `docs` folder of your website root folder), go to the folder where the note is stored and open the file with a text editor program (f.i.
+[Typora](https://typora.io/) or [MarkdownPad](http://markdownpad.com/)).

 ## <a name="toolbar"></a>Toolbar